Staggerlee011/serialexperiments/content/posts/install-brew-on-ubunutu.md

 ## Steps

-steps can be followed by reading the install as it happens, if you miss it like i did! read on:
+steps can be followed by reading the install as it happens, if you miss it like U did! read on:

 ### Install brew

-the url and home of brew for linux is here: `https://brew.sh/` (this may have an updated url so please check if you get errors)
+the `url` and home of brew for `linux` is here: `https://brew.sh/` (this may have an updated `url` so please check if you get errors)

 ``` bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"